The Ten Commandments

 Have the Ten Commandments been changed?

-Jesus while referring to the Ten Commandments also used these straightforward and easy to understand words.
+Jesus while referring to the Ten Commandments used these easy to understand words.
 Note that in John 14:15, that He is actually quoting from the second Commandment, “If you love me, keep my Commandments.” and in John 15:10, “If you keep my Commandments, you shall abide in my love; even as I have kept my Father's Commandments, and abide in his love.”
 Jesus obeyed the Fathers Commandments and He asks us to demonstrate our love for Him by doing the same.
 We also find in 1 John 2:4, “He that saith, I know him, and keepeth not his Commandments, is a liar, and the truth is not in him.”
 The words of this last verse are something to consider very seriously.
 For example.
 What are the implications of not observing God's law considering that Jesus and His Word are truth?
 (John 14:6 and 17:17) The words of Christ in Matthew 7:21-23 come to mind where He says that not every one that called Him Lord will enter into the kingdom of heaven.
 He refers to those who claimed to know Him and even did miracles in His name.
 But Jesus will profess to them that He never knew them and instruct them to depart from Him because they practiced lawlessness.
 Very sobering words indeed.

 Note that all the above verses use the Greek word entole (pronounced en-tol-ay) that is always used when referring to the Ten Commandments in the New Testament, thus one can see how God feels about our loving obedience to His law.
 1 John 5:3 “For this is the love of God, that we keep his Commandments: and his Commandments are not grievous.”
 Satan is the great deceiver that Jesus said if possible could deceive even the elect (Matthew 24:24) and it is he that desires to keep this world in chaos and disobeying our Lord and Saviour.
 He began attacking the law of God from the very beginning starting with the Commandment that defines worship of our Creator.
 Timothy warned us that the time would come when Christians will choose not to endure sound doctrine but instead pursue the lusts of the human heart, seeking after false teachers with itching ears and will turn their ears from the truth in preference of fables.
 (2 Timothy 4:3-4) I firmly believe that scripture reveals that we are in those days now.
 It is my heartfelt prayer that you glean all you can from these pages with a desire for the real truth.
 (John 14:6 and 17:17)